 Niger Incident and Loss of Four Soldiers: This incident and contributing factors have been extensively investigated by U.S. Africa Command.
-I have completed my review of the investigation and the Department has begun notifying the families of our fallen Soldiers.
-We will brief Congressional leadership once all families have been notified, followed by a public release.
+The Chairman of the Joint Chiefs has added his review, and I expect my review and endorsement to be completed shortly.
+We will then brief the families and Congressional leadership followed by a public release.